User Community Service Desk Downloads

 2. Review the DQ score and validation results.

-1. Return to your reference data table.
+1. Return to your reference data table when you need to add new valid values.

-2. Publish additional reference values.
+2. Publish additional reference values as your business requirements evolve.

 3. Rebuild the validation rule to include new reference values.

-4. Re-run the data quality evaluation.
+4. Re-run the data quality evaluation to see updated results.

-5. Compare the updated DQ scores.
+5. Compare the updated DQ scores to measure improvement.

 Expected outcome